Kattenelvis/Obsidian-Vault-master/Blog Posts WIP/Metaphilosophy Article.md

 Memories and change in experiences promote a set of experiences over time $E_1,...E_n$ and as a new one is inputted, more possible worlds are distinguished.
 For example, if I have the experience of red to the left and yellow to the right as the only two visual points, with no other modality on (no sound, no smell etc.).
 While it is distinguishable from worlds where I for instance see blue on the left, it is indistinguishable from worlds in which my experience at the next time step is yellow on the left vs ones that are pink on the left and so on.
 We can create a whole updating possible world semantics for possible minds.
 This is a formal project that I'm just outlining here but might do in the future.

 A more general such semantics which has already been developed is dynamic semantics.
 Dynamics semantics does this on general possible worlds.
 This is preferable, given that we might want to model hypothesizes of things which are not phenomenal experience existing independently of phenomenal experience.
 As such, the set of indistinguishable worlds has become huge, and this is the same as underdetermination of hypothesizes.
 Experiences and memories of experiences can always be accommodated by a very large number of possible worlds, such as the [pea soup hypothesis] which is an infinite number of indistinguishable possible worlds.
 Imagine that at any radius $r$, everything outside of that is just pea soup which just so happen to look like the external world.
 One can see that any set of experiences and memories of experiences holds this entire set of worlds as indistinguishable.
-We accept this result, and take no steps to remove it or resolve it with ad-hoc values like "simplicity" or similar options.
+We accept this result, and take no steps to remove it or resolve it with values like "simplicity" or similar options.

 However, from a decision theoretic standpoint, it can be good to establish a probability distribution over possible worlds, even if they are technically indistinguishable.
 Any rational individual must hold their credence's up to the laws of probability theory, lest be subject to [dutch books], which are guaranteed loosing bets.
 This includes the diachronic Dutch books, which state that rational agents updates their beliefs using Bayes's formula.
 One good weighing of one's priors might be based on simplicity, such as minimized ontology of the hypothesis, for instance as adding one more existing thing decreases the probability of being correct.
 AIXI works on the basis that its prior probabilities are distributed over the one's with minimum Kolmogorov complexity, i.e the shortest computer program that can compute all the facts about that world (but that only works for computable possible worlds).